eddelbuettel/docker-debian-r/README.md

 #### Open build issues

-* The interdependence between the different recipes in the same repo does not seem to work reliable.
-This needs to be sorted out as one-repo-per-build is clearly suboptimal.
-* We are also testing these on the inofficial i386 variant where the fuller specification create files that are larger than 2gb wh
+* We are testing these on the inofficial i386 variant where the fuller specification create files that are larger than 2gb wh

 ### Author